 Test the GFCI outlets on the circuit

-Sometimes, your outlet will be good, but the reset button doesn’t pop out when you press the ‘test’ button, such may mean the button was not pushed in enough to reach the unit.
+Sometimes, your outlet will be good, but the reset button doesn’t pop out when you press the ‘test’ button, such may mean that you did not push the button enough to reach the unit.

 You can buy a new GFCI here on Amazon if yours has gone bad.

-How do you fix a GFCI that won’t reset?
+How do you fix an outlet that cannot reset?

-You can fix that by checking the circuit breaker that controls the outlet.
-The breaker trips at times if the outlet is overloaded.
-If the breaker has tripped, ON it again and reset the outlet.
+You can fix it by checking the circuit breaker that controls the outlet.
+Breaker trips if overloaded.
+Once the breaker has tripped, ON it again and reset the outlet.

-Also check for wrong connection to make sure it is ok.
+Also, check for the wrong connection to make sure it is ok.